saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

 - <b> EC2 Spot Instances, Reserved Instanced and Savings Plan </b>
     - Ways to save on computing
         - by paying full or partially ,
-        - (or) by commiting to a yearly contracts
+        - (or) by committing to a yearly contracts
-        - (or) by being flexible about availability and interrruption of computing service
+        - (or) by being flexible about availability and interruption of computing service
 - <b> AWS Batch </b>
-    - Plans , Schedules, and <u> executes batch computing workloads </u> accross the full range of AWS compute services, can utilize Spot Instance to save money
+    - Plans , Schedules, and <u> executes batch computing workloads </u> across the full range of AWS compute services, can utilize Spot Instance to save money

 - <b> AWS Compute Optimizer </b>
     - suggests how to <i><u> reduce costs and improve performance </U></i> by using machine learning to analyze you previous usage history